Achievable logoAchievable logo

 Individual retirement accounts

 Individual retirement accounts (IRAs) allow investors to save for retirement outside of employer-sponsored plans.
-We’ll discuss these two types in this chapter:
+This chapter covers two types:

 • Traditional IRAs